myOverleafPapers/emacs-latex-live-preview/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are most welcome!

 ## Acknowledgements

 - The Emacs community
+- AUCTeX, RefTeX, and other amazing Emacs packages
-- Org Mode developers
+- The LaTeXML developers

-Enjoy your enhanced Org Mode experience!
+Enjoy an enhanced LaTeX writing experience!